Mercedes-Benz O305: Hong Kong

 In Hong Kong, the O305 was the first bus model from outside United Kingdom and countries of Commonwealth of Nations to be purchased.
 A total of 41 buses were introduced, with the prototype in 1983 and the others in 1985.
 All were withdrawn and subsequently scrapped in 2001/02 except three, which are preserved by groups of bus enthusiasts in Hong Kong and Australia.

 Background and history

-For a long period of time, Hong Kong franchised bus operators were required by law to purchase double-decker buses produced in Commonwealth countries.
+For a long period of time, Hong Kong franchised bus operators were required by law to purchase buses produced in Commonwealth countries.
 After repealing the requirement in 1983, Mercedes-Benz supplied a two-axle 11-metre double-decker to Kowloon Motor Bus (KMB).

 The O305 demonstrator was registered on 4 August 1983.
-Following successful trials, KMB ordered another 40 in 1985, with improved frontal design and ventilation system.
+Following successful trials, KMB ordered another 40 in 1985, with modified frontal design and ventilation system.
 All the 41 buses were fitted with Alexander RH bodies.

 KMB later adopted a policy of acquiring 3-axle double-decker buses of similar length.
 Because Mercedes-Benz did not offer a 3-axle version of the O305, no more Mercedes-Benz buses were purchased by KMB.